TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Kickstart/Make/Index.rst

         "...": "..."
     }

-Then require the extension on composer-based systems, using the composer name defined in the prompt of the script:
+Then require the extension on Composer-based systems, using the composer name defined in the prompt of the script:

 ..  tabs::